Aquatic-Food-Composition-Database/aquatic_foods_nutrient_database/README.md

 The resulting database can be found at in (this repository)[https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KI0NYM].

+## *AFCD synthesis and cleaning*
+Describes scripts that are used to merge FCT and peer review data.
+This section can also include an overview of parts/processing.

+afcd_merge.R - Merges together cleaned national and international FCT data (output from each script below) as well as the cleaned peer review data (from *clean_peer_review.R*). quality_check_outliers.R - taxonomy_afcd.R - afcd_clean_categories.R - Includes all the parts and prepration categories necessary to finalize AFCD in *afcd_finalize.R* |
+afcd_finalize.R -

 ## *Extracting and cleaning FCT data*

 These scripts extracted and/or cleaned the FCT data from national and internatioanl databases as needed.
 Databases included here include all FCT databases that were available online in machine-readeable formats (e.g., .csv).
 We intend to continue to build on this set as more databases become available.
 Note that a number of FCTs (data from Bangladesh, Canada, Mozambique, Japan, Argentina, Gambia, United Kingdom, Chile, Malaysia, Italy and Turkey) were previously compiled as part of a previous project (**Chris: what should we cite for the original 'GENuS-FISH' data, the 2016 nature paper??**), so the scripts and descriptions included in the table below pertain only to the tables added as part of this project.